Women’s History Month: 6 Pioneers in Software Security and Protection

 Shafi Goldwasser was born in 1959 in New York City.
 She obtained her Bachelor of Science in Mathematics at Carnegie Mellon University in 1979, a Master of Science from the Department of Electrical Engineering and Computer Science in 1981 from the University of California at Berkeley, and a Ph.D. in 1985.

 Her work has initiated entire subfields of computer science.
 What she did with encryption laid the theoretical foundation for modern cryptology, which underpins cybersecurity protocols for data transfer.
-She introduced zero-knowledge proofs in the 1980s, which was the precursor to secure authentication, block-chain privacy, and other privacy-securing protocols.
+She introduced zero-knowledge proofs in the 1980s, which were the precursor to secure authentication, blockchain privacy, and other privacy-securing protocols.
 She has won numerous awards for her work, including the A.M.
 Turing Award in 2012

 Dr. Ada Lovelace – The First Computer Programmer

-Long before cybersecurity was something we all had to worry about, Ada Lovelace laid the foundation for secure software design.
+Before cybersecurity was something we all had to worry about, Ada Lovelace laid the foundation for secure software design.
 Born in 1815, she was a mathematician and visionary who recognized that Charles Babbage’s proposed Analytical Engine could do far more than simple calculations—it could follow structured instructions to execute complex tasks.
-In writing the first known algorithm, Lovelace became the world’s first computer programmer.
+Lovelace became the world’s first computer programmer by writing the first known algorithm.
 She was largely self-educated after being privately tutored throughout her childhood.
 However, Augustus De Morgan—the University of London’s first mathematics professor—helped her learn advanced mathematics.

 Window Snyder – Championing Secure Software Architectures

 Window Snyder has been a force in cybersecurity for over two decades, advocating for security to be built into software from the ground up.
 As an early proponent of security by design, she helped transform Microsoft’s approach to Windows security.
-She later made Firefox one of the most secure browsers of its time during her tenure at Mozilla.
+She later made Firefox one of the most secure browsers while at Mozilla.

 And that was just the start—after Mozilla, Snyder joined Apple.
 There, she drove efforts to make encryption a default feature on all devices, an immeasurably important move that enhanced privacy and data security for millions of users.
 Making security part of the development lifecycle instead of an afterthought has been instrumental in shaping the secure software development processes that organizations use for threat mitigation.